Flap Surgery: The Basics

 Risks versus Benefits

-Flap survival depends on factors of blood flow, angiogenesis (formation of new blood cells), vascularization, edema, wound closure tension, postoperative complications (hematoma/seromas) and infection (8).
+Flap survival depends on factors of blood flow, angiogenesis (formation of new blood cells), vascularization, edema, wound closure tension, postoperative complications (hematoma/seromas), and infection (8).
 Before the initial incision, the flap is fully vascularized and viable, but once the flap is raised, it is immediately ischemic.
-The tissue can survive up to 12 to 13 hours of avascularity at 37°F and many research studies have proven it is viable even longer (8).
-This time is invaluable to preserve the tissue.
-Sufficient blood flow through attachment of the base of the flap is essential in the initial 24 to 48 hours after surgery (8).
-There is a risk for loss of tissue with no meaningful contribution to the needed area, along with a new wound.
-This risk reminds me of a neighbor who once removed carpet from a closet to patch carpet in a bedroom, only to find the cutting was too small and they were left with two gaping carpet holes.
+The tissue can survive up to 12 to 13 hours of avascularity at 37°F; many research studies have proven it is even longer viable (8).
+This time is invaluable for preserving the tissue.
+Sufficient blood flow through the attachment of the base of the flap is essential in the initial 24 to 48 hours after surgery (8).
+There is a risk of tissue loss with no meaningful contribution to the needed area, along with a new wound.
+This risk reminds me of a neighbor who once removed carpet from a closet to patch carpet in a bedroom, only to find the cut was too small and they were left with two gaping carpet holes.

-There is also risk for bleeding, infection, or necrosis at both sites.
+There is also a risk of bleeding, infection, or necrosis at both sites.
 A recent study found that more than 27% of patients will experience a minor complication (wound dehiscence, infection, fistula, and donor-site problems) after surgery, and 6% of patients will suffer a major complication (flap failure, pneumonia, and cerebrovascular accidents) following surgery (11).
-Chronic flap complications can also be aesthetic in nature; include scarring, contracture, color/texture mismatch, and lack of hair growth.
+Chronic flap complications can also be aesthetic, including scarring, contracture, color/texture mismatch, and lack of hair growth.
 Patients may experience pain or numbness at the sites on a chronic basis as well (9).

 Most flap surgeries are considered safe with a low complication rate, and surgeons report that flap surgery is not avoidable in certain circumstances.
-However, the surgery preparation itself and anesthesia presents considerations for elderly patients or those with heart disease, uncontrolled diabetes, smokers, or bleeding disorders (2).
+However, the surgery preparation itself and anesthesia present considerations for elderly patients or those with heart disease, uncontrolled diabetes, smokers, or bleeding disorders (2).
 Nutrition is a key factor in these surgical procedures.
-Poor nutritional status has been linked with a greater incident of negative outcomes (11).
-The healthier the patient is before surgery increases, the chances of reduced complications, so glucose control and weight management are examples of risk reduction strategies.
+Poor nutritional status has been linked with greater adverse outcomes (11).
+The healthier the patient is before surgery, the lower the chances of complications, so glucose control and weight management are examples of risk reduction strategies.

 Ask yourself...